How Brokers Can Create A Business Plan For Real Estate In 3 Steps

 Well-known franchise RE/MAX provides extensive support options for its franchisees, including a toll-free line, a grand opening, online support, proprietary software, and a franchisee intranet platform.

 However, these benefits don’t come cheap.
-According to Franchise Direct, RE/MAX’s total franchise fees can cost up to $239,500.
+RE/MAX’s total franchise fees can cost up to $239,500.
 This is what the fees cover:

 ➡️ Choose between a remote or on-site office location

-Your business plan must define how you and your team will work.
-You could decide to run a remote brokerage.
-This is more affordable to operate and allows you to sell properties almost anywhere.
+Your real estate business plan must define how you and your team will work, as this will impact your business expenses.
+You could decide to run a remote brokerage, which is more affordable and allows you to sell residential or commercial properties almost anywhere.

-To begin with, all you’ll need is a phone and laptop.
-In the long run, you’ll need the right software and technology to offer clients a great service.
+You’ll need a phone and a laptop to begin with.
+In the long run, however, you’ll need the right software and technology to offer clients great service.

-For example, Matterport provides 3D technology that allows you to create virtual tours of properties.
-They simplify uploading videos to your site, and you can even include space measurements.
+For example, Matterport provides 3D technology for creating virtual tours of properties.
+It simplifies uploading videos to your site, and you can even include space measurements.

-However, it also means covering overheads such as electricity and rent, which can significantly increase your operating costs.
+However, it also means covering overheads such as electricity and rent, which can significantly increase your operating and startup costs.

 ➡️ Find great real estate agents